CALL FOR SUBMISSIONS

 Submission Guidelines

 Number of Submissions: You may submit up to 3 pieces total.
-This can include a combination of literary and visual works.
+This can include a combination of literary, visual, and hybrid works.

 Art Submissions: We welcome 1-3 artworks across various media, including photography, drawing, painting, digital art, sculpture, video, music, dance, weaving, and traditional art forms.
 For visual art, please submit high-resolution JPEG or PNG files.
 For video or music submissions, please submit MP3 or MP4 files.